 The Maternal and Child Health team is here for you.
 To make an appointment or to change an existing one, please call our team on 9404 8888 between 8.30am and 5pm, Monday to Friday, or email email@example.com

 When your baby is born, the hospital will advise our Maternal and Child Health service.
 A team member will phone you to arrange a date and time for the first appointment, which is usually done at home.
 Ongoing support is available through our Maternal and Child Health centres.

 If you have recently moved to the City of Whittlesea from overseas or elsewhere in Victoria or Australia and have children up to school age, contact the Maternal and Child Health team directly on 9404 8888, Monday to Friday, 8:30am-5pm.

 Health and development assessments are performed around the following key ages and stages:

-The City of Whittlesea has 20 centres located around the municipality.
+The City of Whittlesea has 20 Maternal and Child Health sites located around the municipality.
 Visit our Community Directory to find your nearest MCH centre or browse by suburb.